 Legumes have a number of nutrients and are considered healthy foods by scientists.
 Research now finds that legumes specifically reduce the incidence of colorectal cancer along with other cancers.
 Learn more about legumes.

-Flaxseeds reduce insulin resistance, new research shows.
-They also significantly alter our gut bacteria.
-Find out how – and discover why the probiotic supplement in this study didn’t work.
+Flax reduces insulin resistance, new research shows.
+Flaxseeds also significantly alter our gut bacteria.
+Find out how.

 Are antibiotics making our children fat and sick?
 New research links antibiotic use as children to increased weight gain in teenage years, leading to greater likelihood of obesity during adulthood.